espebra/filebin/README.md

 # Usage

-The built in help text will show the various command line arguments and their meaning.
+The built in help text will show the various command line arguments available:

 ```
 ~/go/bin/filebin --help